datalad-handbook/book/docs/basics/101-106-nesting.rst

 frequently, and everything that might seem vague at this point will become clearer.
 To conclude this demonstration, :numref:`fignesting` illustrates the current state of our dataset, ``DataLad-101``, with its nested subdataset.
+Thus, without being consciously aware of it, by taking advantage of dataset nesting, we took a dataset ``longnow`` and installed it as a subdataset within the superdataset  ``DataLad-101``.

 .. _fignesting:
 .. figure:: ../artwork/src/virtual_dstree_dl101.svg